GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     :align: center

-This tab is used to specify any additional C extension modules (i.e. other than those that are part of the Python standard library) that will be statically linked into the Python interpreter library.
+This tab is used to specify any additional C extension modules (i.e. other than those that are part of the Python standard library or PyQt) that will be statically linked into the Python interpreter library.
 For each extension module its name and the directory containing it must be specified.
 On Windows an extension module will have a ``.lib`` filename suffix.
 The suffix will be ``.a`` on most other platforms.

+**Name**
+    TODO
+    the full package path foo.bar.baz

+**LIBS**
+    TODO

 To edit the list just double-click on the entry to modify or delete.
 To add a new entry just double-click the list after the last entry.